eyalbirger/TyperCounter/README.md

 &emsp;Follow the app's instructions.
 The app will create a layoutOutpus.txt file in your ```layout/``` folder.

 &emsp;**5: Visualize**
-&emsp;Copy the contents of layoutOutput.txt and paste it into the Raw Data tab at keyboard-layout-editor.com.
+&emsp;Copy the contents of layoutOutput.txt and paste it into the Raw Data tab at [keyboard-layout-editor.com](https://www.keyboard-layout-editor.com/).

+# Security & Privacy
+- The .gitignore doesn't let you submit your logs and layouts.
+You can change it in the it to export your layouts and logs, but its on your own responsibility.
+- **Tip:** Turn the program off when typing sensitive info (eg. passwords), you can always run it again.